Date of Award

 Chapter five details the components or spiritual elements that are part of a restoration process.
 It is argued that the faith community must be a part of the process in order for the offender to be healed and restored, since the faith community provides the optimal environment for spiritual and emotional restoration.

 Hutchinson, Carol, "A Process of Restoration for Clergy Guilty of Sexual Misconduct" (2005).
-Doctor of Ministry.
+Seminary Doctoral Programs.
 356.